michaeltelford/govalidator/README.md

 This is a fork of https://github.com/asaskevich/govalidator to alter the behavior slightly:

 - The new `Validate()` func returns all validation errors instead of just the first one found.
 The errors are returned in a map for easy JSON marshalling.
-- The existing `ValidateStruct()` func remains unchanged from the original repo.
 - Totally reworked the `README` to make it easier to understand the lib.

 Things the original repo already did well include: